Skip to main content

 FAQ

-A returning individual is someone who has digital user relationships or legal entitlements in one country but resides in another.
+A returning user, or returning customer, is someone who has a digital user relationships or legal entitlements in one country but resides in another.
 Typical examples include:

 • Pensioners receiving benefits from a former country of employment